-LifeMiles is the quirky – but highly useful – mileage program run by the Colombian airline, Avianca.
-Its website isn't the easiest to use and you'll pay dearly if your plans change, but it can be worth it for rock-bottom award redemptions.
+LifeMiles is the quirky – but relatively useful – mileage program run by the Colombian airline, Avianca.
+Its website isn't the easiest to use (though, it's gotten better), and you'll pay dearly if your plans change, but it can be worth it for some excellent award redemptions.
 And if you've got Amex points, you'll need even fewer of them to book your next flight.

 Not sure how (or why) to transfer your miles?
 Read our full guide to Amex transfer partners!